krowenrao/htcondor/docs/cloud-computing/annex-customization-guide.rst

-Aside from the configuration macros (see the :doc:`/cloud-computing/annex-configuration` section), the major way to ustomize *condor_annex* is my customizing the default disk image.
-Because the implementation of *condor_annex* varies from service to service, and that implementation determines the constraints on the disk image, the this section is divided by service.
+Aside from the configuration macros (see the :doc:`/cloud-computing/annex-configuration` section), the major way to customize *condor_annex* is by customizing the default disk image.
+Because the implementation of *condor_annex* varies from service to service, and that implementation determines the constraints on the disk image, this section is divided by service.

 Amazon Web Services